David Nicholas (journalist): Career

+Personal life and death

+Nicholas was married to Juliet Davies from 1952 until her death in 2013.
+The couple had two children.
+Nicholas died from colon cancer and Alzheimer's disease at a care home in Macclesfield, Cheshire, on 4 June 2022, aged 92.

 Awards

 Nicholas received the Producers’ Guild Award in 1967 (for coverage of the return of Sir Francis Chichester).
 He also received Fellowship (FRTS) in 1980, the Cyril Bennett Award in 1985, the Judges' Award in 1991 and a Lifetime Achievement award from the Royal Television Society in 2012.
 He was awarded a CBE in the 1982 Birthday Honours and a Knight Bachelor in the 1989 Birthday Honours.
 He was created a Fellow of University College Aberystwyth and received an Honorary degree (LLD) from the University of Wales in 1990 and was also twice elected President of his university's Old Students' Association in 1990 and 1992.
 He was also awarded an honorary degree (DHL) from the Southern Illinois University in 2000.
 He also received the News World Lifetime Achievement Award in 2001 and was made an Hon.
 Fellow, of Goldsmiths College, London in 2004.
 He died on 4 June 2022 at the age of 92.